Learn a way to get back in the driving seat when feeling distressed

->Stating boundaries and outlined consequences
+>Stating boundaries and outlining consequences

 >Waiting until more information is available

->Nothing, just getting clarity of what's going on for me may be enough
+>Nothing, just getting clarity of what's going on for me may be enough.

 The SOS technique is a tool that helps you take care of yourself when things feel uncomfortable or distressing.

 When you feel an emotion such as irritation rising, it can be done in under 60 seconds to avoid overwhelm but at other times when it’s about a difficult situation it may take longer as you develop and consider options.

 Regardless, I’ve found taking a moment when my body is signalling distress to check-in and ask what I need, leads to once again feeling in control.

 Why wait?
 Take care of you.